dentonescu/cv-samples/wifiequ/README.md

 - **Web client (Angular)**: browser visualization that consumes the JSON API.

 ## Status
-- Linux daemon now publishes live readings or mock data, with Makefiles, systemd integration, and a tested HTTP sample-stream buffer wired in.
+- Linux daemon publishes live or mock readings, exposes `GET /api/v1/channels`, and lets operators toggle JSON logging in `wifiequd.conf`.
-- HTTP router is still stubbed (returns `MHD_NO` for now); wiring the JSON endpoints is the next milestone in this series.
+- HTTP router currently implements the channels snapshot route; `/stats` and the streaming feed remain on the roadmap.
-- Web/Windows clients remain stubs and will evolve once the JSON contract stabilises.
+- Web/Windows clients remain stubs and will evolve once the expanded JSON contract is ready.

 ## Build
 ```sh